riceissa/nginx-mediawiki/README.md

 # nginx-mediawiki

-Instructions for setting up MediaWiki on nginx on Ubuntu 16.10
+Instructions and sample configuration for setting up MediaWiki on nginx on Ubuntu 16.10

 These instructions were written in the process of setting up the [timelines wiki](https://timelines.issarice.com/wiki/Main_Page).